-During my wife’s pregnancy everything went fairly well and as expected.
+During my wife’s pregnancy, everything went fairly well and as expected.
 Unfortunately, what looked like a perfectly healthy child after delivery quickly turned into a life and death struggle for about a week in the Neonatal Intensive Care Unit (NICU).
-Within minutes of the birth Jordan started grunting because he still had amniotic fluid on his lungs that didn’t come out during delivery, which is usually the case.
+Within minutes of the birth, Jordan started grunting because he still had amniotic fluid on his lungs that didn’t come out during delivery, which is usually the case.
 The nurses kept trying to suction the fluid from his mouth and nostrils on the delivery table, but the grunting continued.
-Instead of being able to remain in the delivery room where Rachel could hold him and breast feed him, Jordan was scurried off to another wing of the hospital called the transition room and hooked up to a heart and oxygen monitor for observation.
+Instead of being able to remain in the delivery room where Rachel could hold him and breastfeed him, Jordan was scurried off to another wing of the hospital called the transition room and hooked up to a heart and oxygen monitor for observation.
 Concerned for his safety and not wanting to leave Jordan from my sight I accompanied him down to the transition room and left Rachel with the nurses in the delivery room.

-In the transition room the excitement about Jordan’s birth quickly faded.
+In the transition room, the excitement about Jordan’s birth quickly faded.
 Although the nurses kept telling us that they thought he would be fine and that in 4-6 hours he should be able to go upstairs to our room to be with us, that was not the case.
 At about 4:00 AM Rachel was released from the delivery room.
-The hospital had a room for us on the eight floor.
+The hospital had a room for us on the eighth-floor.
 I went and got Rachel from the delivery room and before going up to our room we went back to the transition room to see Jordan.
 We stayed there for about 30 minutes talking with the nurses and looking at Jordan.
 His respiration was extremely rapid and he made a continuous grunting sound with each breath he took.
 After realizing that he was going to be in the transition room for a while, and being completely exhausted, we decided we needed to try and get a few hours of sleep.

 At about 7:30 AM Rachel and I went back downstairs to the transition room to see how Jordan was doing.
 We spoke with the hospital pediatrician and he said that although the grunting was a little better, he was still breathing too fast and they needed to keep him there for observation until it stabilized.